Can I File for Bankruptcy After a Lawsuit?

 What Happens if I Sue Someone Before I File Bankruptcy?

-The federal bankruptcy exemptions and some of the states protect personal injury claims, at least to a certain amount.
-If you’re in an opt-out state and have a personal injury case against someone (even if it’s not been filed yet), make sure you speak to a bankruptcy attorney.
-They’ll be able to explain how bankruptcy law may or may not affect your case.
+The federal bankruptcy exemptions, and some state exemptions, protect personal injury claims up to a certain amount.
+If you’re in an opt-out state and required to use your state’s exemptions during bankruptcy, it’s often recommended that you speak to a bankruptcy attorney.
+They’ll be able to explain how bankruptcy law will affect your case.
 This is especially important if you have ongoing medical bills you’re hoping to pay with money from the lawsuit.

 What Happens if You Sue Someone and They File Bankruptcy?